Adjusted Entry Requirements and Contextual Admissions

 - Access to a Career (Accountancy & Finance, Education, Engineering: completed during school year)

-- Taster Week and Sutton Trust Summer School (completed in June/July)
+- University Experience Week and Sutton Trust Summer School (completed in June/July)

 Successful completion of a programme may lead to an adjusted offer of entry.